 In any normal situation, Emily would have categorized the woman as laying face-down; but she had no face — she had no head — so the best and most appropriate way she could describe it (which she filed-away in her memory for later) was front-down.

-Pat Simkowski was the CSI supervisor for the Oklahoma City Police Department.
-Technically, he was a civilian, but was also still considered “law enforcement.”
-However, he did not look the part of a highly-trained crime scene investigator like the ones on television; he looked more like the kind of guy who would be the #2 guy on the #2 team of a second-rate local bowling league.
+Pat Simkowski was the Crime Scene Investigation Supervisor for the Oklahoma City Police Department.
+Technically, he was a civilian, but he was also still considered “law enforcement.”
+However, he did not look the part of a highly trained crime scene investigator like the ones on television; he looked more like the kind of guy who would be the #2 guy on the #2 team of a second-rate local bowling league.
 This is not to say he was fat or stupid or ugly or dopey — he was just an average pudgy older guy.
-In another ten years, he’d likely make extra money portraying Santa Claus at one of the local malls.
-Early in his career (several decades prior), he actually did carry a slight resemblance to Nick Stokes, they tall-dark-and-handsome character from CSI: Las Vegas.
-But now, nearing the twilight of his career, he’d put on the old age weight, grown an old guy bushy mustache, and often used phrases such as, “Back in my day…” and “When I was your age…” But generally, CSI Pat Simkowski was a pleasant and loveable guy.

 “Do you smell that?”
 Pat asked.